BMBF (Projekt INNOKAT), Gesamtverband der Deutschen Versicherungswirtschaft (GDV), Leibniz Research Alliance „Healthy Ageing“

 Extending our research into basic sensory and cognitive functions, we investigate the consequences of age-related changes in these functions for activities of everyday life and work performance.
 We transfer and apply these basic research findings to work-related contexts and environments by examining life-long learning and training interventions designed to preserve and improve the cognitive abilities of older workers.
 In previous studies like the PFIFF 1 & 2 studies (www.pfiffprojekt.de) and the INNOKAT project (www.innokat-projekt.de) we have successfully designed, implemented, and evaluated cognitive, physical, and stress management training interventions which can effectively improve corresponding resources in younger and older employees.

-As a member of the Leibniz Research Alliance ‘Healthy Ageing’, a comparative analysis of cognitive aging in mice and humans is in preparation: The ‘Mice to Men’ project is aimed at examining the effects of genetic, environmental, and lifestyle factors as well as training interventions on mechanisms of learning and neural plasticity across the lifespan.
-The project will be conducted in cooperation with the Leibniz Institute on Aging (FLI, Dr. Morrison, Dr. Hänold), TU Chemnitz (Prof. Voelcker-Rehage), Concordia University (Prof. Eppinger) and Mannheim University (Prof. Kuhlmann) and is funded by the Leibniz Research Alliance ‘Healthy Ageing’.
+As a member of the Leibniz Research Alliance ‘Healthy Ageing’, we perform comparative analyses of cognitive aging in mice and humans: The ‘Mice to Men’ project is aimed at examining the effects of genetic, environmental, and lifestyle factors as well as training interventions on mechanisms of learning and neural plasticity across the lifespan.
+The project is conducted in cooperation with the Leibniz Institute on Aging (FLI, Dr. Morrison, Dr. Hänold), TU Chemnitz (Prof. Voelcker-Rehage), Concordia University (Prof. Eppinger) and Mannheim University (Prof. Kuhlmann) and is funded by the Leibniz Research Alliance ‘Healthy Ageing’.

 - Gajewski, P.D., Freude, G. & Falkenstein, M. (2017).
 Cognitive training sustainably improves executive functioning in middle-aged industry workers assessed by task switching: a randomized controlled ERP study.
 Frontiers in Human Neuroscience, 11, 81 (15 pp.).